Skip to main content

-There are three types of notices - Spare the Air Alerts, Winter Spare the Air Alerts, and Air Quality Advisories - used to help inform residents about air quality in the Bay Area.
+Spare the Air Alerts and Air Quality Advisories are used to help inform residents about air quality in the Bay Area.

 From April to October, warmer temperatures and longer days can cause ozone to build up to unhealthy levels.
-When this takes place, the Air District will issue a Spare the Air Alert.
+When this takes place, the Air District will issue a Spare the Air Alert for ozone.

-On Spare the Air Alert days, Bay Area residents should consider limiting outdoor activities.
+On days when a Spare the Air Alert has been issued for ozone, Bay Area residents should consider limiting outdoor activities.

-Issued between November 1 and the end of February, a Winter Spare the Air Alert is called when particulate matter is expected to build up to unhealthy levels.
-On cold, calm days in the winter, fine particulate pollution from wood smoke can get trapped close to the ground.
+From November through February, the Air District will call a Spare the Air Alert when fine particle pollution is expected to build up to unhealthy levels.
+This usually takes place on cold, calm days when wood smoke from people's fireplaces and wood stoves gets trapped close to the ground.

-On days when a Winter Spare the Ar Alert is in effect, it is illegal to burn wood, fire logs, pellets, or other solid fuels in fireplaces, wood stoves, outdoor fire pits, and other wood-burning devices.
+On days when a Spare the Air Alert is in effect due to high levels of fine particle pollution, it is illegal to burn wood, fire logs, pellets, or other solid fuels in fireplaces, wood stoves, outdoor fire pits, and other wood-burning devices.

 When local air quality is being affected by events such as wildfires, but federal health-based standards are not expected to be exceeded, the Air District will post an Air Quality Advisory.